T2201 Disability Tax Credit Application Form (Updated February 2024)

 Where Do I Find the Disability Tax Credit Form?

-The Disability Tax Credit Certificate T2201 is available to download on the CRA’s website.
+The Disability Tax Credit Certificate T2201 is available for download on the CRA’s website.

 On this page you will find two versions of the T2201 form: